lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 ![Even Better Transformer Diagram](/img/better_transformer_arch_diagram.png)

+### Key, Query, and Value Matrices
+This setup allows us to create a paradigm of:
+- **Queries (Q)**:
+   - Represents the word being attended to / comapred to
+   - Used to calculate attention scores with all Keys
+- **Key (K)**:
+   - Represents the context words being compared to the Query
+   - Used to compute the relevance of each context word to the Query
+- **Value (V)**:
+   - Another representation of the context words, but separate and different from Keys
+      - Although the same input context words are multiplied by 2 different K, V matrices, which results in 2 different Key and Value vectors for same context word
+   - It basically is a representation of each "word" so at the end, a scored `SUM()` of all words is over values!
+   - Weighted by the attention scores to produce the final output

+These matrices are learned during training and updated via backpropagation

 ### Encoding Blocks
 The main layer we focus on in our Encoding blocks is Self Attention, but alongside this there are other linear layers that help to stabilize our context creation